Akuli/jou/doc/joutest.md

 3 succeeded
 ```

-Each dot means a file that ran successfully.
+Each dot means that a file ran successfully.
-You can also use `--verbose` to see more details:
+You can also try `--verbose` (or `-v`, that does the same thing):

 ```
 akuli@Akuli-Desktop ~/curses-klondike $ joutest --verbose